What Is Air France-KLM Flying Blue Ultimate Status?

 There’s no doubt that a large part of the value with Flying Blue Ultimate status is better “soft” treatment from staff.
 From check-in agents, to lounge agents, to flight attendants, you can expect that you’ll get more attention.

-As you can see, Flying Blue Ultimate status doesn’t actually get you access to a better lounge.
+As you can see, Flying Blue Ultimate status doesn’t actually get you access to a fully separate lounge.
 Rather, you can bring more guests into the lounges that you have access to.
 Furthermore, you’ll find that just about every Air France and KLM lounge has a roped off area for Flying Blue Ultimate members.
+Some hub lounges (particularly in Paris) even have a separate space that has a la carte dining and more attentive service, so the difference in the quality of lounge facilities does differ.

 Exclusive Flying Blue Ultimate seating area in lounge